-The Company estimated the fair value of its assets in performing its interim goodwill analysis.
+The Company estimated the fair value of its assets in performing its goodwill impairment analysis in the first quarter of 2020.
 The Company utilized a combination of approaches to discounted cash flow approach, comparable company method and the market value approach.
 The Company used a weighted-average cost of capital of 18.0% as of March 31, 2020, which is based on significant inputs not observable in the market, and thus represents a Level 3 measurement within the fair value hierarchy.